 - providing coordinated services to residents who need support to obtain or maintain their housing.

-We report our progress against these actions and targets each year through the Annual CHS Report Card and State of Housing Report 2018.
+We report our progress against these actions and targets each year through the Annual CHS Report Card (PDF file) and 2022 State of Housing Report.

 At a Glance - Five-year review of the CHS and State of Housing (2014 to 2018):